unicode-org/message-format-wg/spec/formatting.md

 The method SortVariants is determined by the implementation.
 It takes as an argument a `sortable` list of (integer, _variant_) tuples, which it modifies in place using some stable sorting algorithm.
-The method does not return anything.
+The method does not return a value: `sortable` is its out-parameter.
 The list is sorted according to the tuple's first integer element, such that a lower number is sorted before a higher one, and entries that have the same number retain their order.